cuteday/KiRaRay/README.md

 #### Building

 This project uses cmake to build, no additional setting is needed.
 Make sure cuda is installed and added to PATH.
-While it tries to guess the optix installation path, you may specify the `OptiX_INSTALL_DIR` environment variable manually in case it failed.
+While it tries to guess the optix installation path (i.e., the default installation path), you may specify the `OptiX_INSTALL_DIR` environment variable manually in case it failed.

 #### Running